LoonManding/AI-Art/README.md

 gen_ss.sh has the sequence of steps to make a song

+this
+1. builds graph from transition_images folder
+2. generates a path through graph with story_*.py, path is otput into trans_sequence.csv
+3. run gen_movie.py with trans_sequence.csv to run ffmpeg and generate videos. run `gen_movie.py -i test` to read transition sequence trans_sequence_test.csv

+revert to a previous version of scene sequence in vscode:
+1. install gitlens extension
+2. right click - file history - show file history
+3. right click commit message in the 'file history' dropdown
+4. restore (checkout)

+5. unstage and revert to undo

 ### Folder structure

 transition_sequence.csv - final sequence used by ffmpeg to generate a movie